selhorn/f5-openstack-docs/docs/lbaas/topic_clustering.rst

 The F5 LBaaSv2 agent and driver can manage BIG-IP :term:`device service clusters`, providing :term:`high availability`, :term:`mirroring`, and :term:`failover` services within your OpenStack cloud.

-The F5 agent applies LBaaS configuration changes to each BIG-IP :term:`device` in a cluster at the same time, in real time.
+The |agent-long| applies LBaaS configuration changes to each BIG-IP :term:`device` in a cluster at the same time, in real time.
 It is unnecessary to use BIG-IP's '`configuration synchronization`_ mode' to sync LBaaS objects managed by the agent across the devices in a cluster.

 Clustering provides a greater degree of redundancy than a standalone device offers.
 It helps to avoid service interruptions that could otherwise occur if a device should go down.
 F5 LBaaSv2 can manage BIG-IP `Sync-Failover device groups`_ when set to use either the :term:`pair` or the :term:`scalen` :ref:`High Availability mode <HA mode>`.